willjp/wallpapermgr/README.rst

 wallpapermgr
 ============

-Configurable tool to display/synchronize wallpapers between computers.
+Configurable tool to manage display/synchronization of wallpapers between computers.

 Wallpapers are grouped into tar archives. files are synchronized between computers using git.
 You may define your own command that determines which